NodeDash/UX/CONTRIBUTING.md

-# Contributing to Helium Device Manager
+# Contributing to Node Dash

-Thank you for your interest in contributing to the Helium Device Manager!
+Thank you for your interest in contributing to the Node Dash!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct